 - Check your passport

-If it due to expire soon, you may be denied entry into certain countries even if your passport will expire within three to six months of your ticketed date of return.
+If it due to within 6 months of your date of return, you may be denied entry into certain countries even if your passport will expire within three to six months of your ticketed date of return.
 Get it renewed if you’ll be cutting it close.

 - Take copies of important travel documents with you

 This is something that I ALWAYS suggest doing.
-Make two copies of your passport, rail pass tickets, itinerary and travel insurance confirmation.
-Pack one copy and leave the other with a friend or relative at home, to be faxed or emailed to you in case of an emergency.
-I even suggest scanning all of your important vouchers, passport and perhaps even credit card info and emailing them to yourself.
+Make copies of your passport, rail pass tickets, itinerary and travel insurance confirmation or keep each in an online version.
 This way, you can always access your important info and print them if you need to.

 - Contact your debit- and credit-card companies